-To meet the third objective of running load flow applications, smaller but complete sample models containing generation and loads were used.
+To meet the third objective of running load flow applications, the smaller but complete 40, 60, and 100 bus sample models containing generation and loads were used.

 Scope of the CIM Tested

 The portion of the CIM that was tested is defined in the NERC Profile for power system model exchange.
 This profile contains the selected CIM classes, attributes, and relationships defined in the Minimum Data Requirements document produced by the NERC DEWG to model transmission substations, lines, and loads sufficient to run State Estimation and subsequent Power Flow/Contingency Analyses applications (see Reference 1).